Can patient reported outcome measures (PROMs) be both an indicator of care quality and a tool to manage individual patients?

 Speaker: Dr Joanne Greenhalgh, Associate Professor – School of Sociology and Social Policy, University of Leeds

-This presentation will draw on findings from a realist synthesis of patient reported outcome measures (PROMs) feedback to discuss the tensions between using aggregated PROMS data as an organisational quality improvement strategy and individual PROMS data in the care of individual patients.
+The Health Services Management Centre and the Institute of Applied Health Research invites you to a presentation which will draw on findings from a realist syntheses of patient reported outcome measures (PROMs) feedback to discuss the tensions between using aggregated PROMS data as an organisational quality improvement strategy and individual PROMS data in the care of individual patients.
 Two synthesis were conducted to explore (1) feedback of aggregate PROMs data as an organisational quality improvement strategy; (2) feedback of PROMs data in the care of individual patients.

 The review of the aggregate feedback of PROMs data found that the perceived underlying driver of the public reporting of performance and PROMs data played a significant role in providers’ engagement with and response to the programme.
 For example, providers perceived mandatory public reporting programmes initiated by regulators or national/state governments as being driven by ‘political motives’.
 In contrast, clinically led public reporting systems were perceived as being driven by a desire to improve the quality of patient care, which secured greater clinical involvement.